macleginn/bivaltyp/content/languages/descriptions/Bulgarian.md

 # {{ language_external }}
 Contributed by Krasimira Petrova.

 The data were gathered in 2018 using the Russian version of the questionnaire.
-Elena Ivanova has greatly contributed to the analysis of the data.
+[Elena Ivanova](https://pureportal.spbu.ru/ru/persons/--(a338d7b4-22aa-4656-8f59-2719ca1c66c7)/cv.html?id=10027849) ([Academia.edu profile](https://spbu.academia.edu/IvanovaElena)) has greatly contributed to the analysis of the data.

 ## How to cite
 > Petrova, Krasimira.
 2025.
 Bivalent patterns in {{ language_external }}.